Lizardboy2390/ValveWorkbench/README.md

-# ValveDesignCalculator
+# ValveWorkbench

-Engineering tool for designing with valves using physical models of the devices
+An engineering tool create dwith QT for designing with, modelling and measuring (using the Valve Wizard Valve Analyser) thermionic valves